-- 14. Based on what you just read about "Employment First," was "Community Employment" or getting a job in the community ever considered in your/your family member's/the people you support's planning meetings?
+14. Based on what you just read about "Employment First," was "Community

-- Yes

-- □ No

-- Not Sure

-- 15. If you, your family member or the person you support with a developmental disability is working in the community (this could be in a group, like an enclave or work crew, or in an individual placement), who helped in the process to get that job?

-- 16. What supports are available for you, your family member, the people you support that you have used to pursue choices and opportunities for getting a job in the community? (examples: which agencies? which team? which employer/type of employer?)

-- 17. Have you ever heard of Opportunities for Ohioans with Disabilities (OOD)?
+Employment" or getting a job in the community ever considered in your/your family member's/the people you support's planning meetings?
+Yes No Not Sure mment: If you, your family member or the person you support with a developmental disability is working in the community (this could be in a group, like an enclave or work crew, or in an individual placement), who helped in the process to get that job?
+What supports are available for you, your family member, the people you support that you have used to pursue choices and opportunities for getting a job in the community? (examples: which agencies? which team? which employer/type of employer?)
+Have you ever heard of Opportunities for Ohioans with Disabilities (OOD)?
 (OOD is sometimes called the Bureau of Vocational Rehabilitation (BVR) or the Bureau of Services for the Visually Impaired (BSVI).)

-- Yes

-- □ No

-- □ Not sure

-- 18. Have you/your family member/the people you support faced any challenges with regard to getting "community employment"?
+Yes No Not sure Have you/your family member/the people you support faced any challenges with regard to getting "community employment"?
 (Is there anything that is not working/does not go well?)
 Please tell us about your challenges in the comments section.

-- Yes

-- No
+Yes No ı LICCEDD Department of support to improve "community employment" outcomes for people with developmental disabilities?

 □ N/A

+Comment:

-- 19. Have you/your family member/the people you support had any successes with regard to getting "community employment"?
+19. Have you/your family member/the people you support had any

+successes with regard to getting "community employment"?
 (Is there anything that is working/is going well?)
-Please tell us about your successes in the comments section.
+Please tell us about your

+successes in the comments section.

-- Yes
+□ Yes

-- □ No
+□ No

-- □ N/A
+□ N/A

+Comment:

-20. What could be done to help you, your family member, the people you support to improve "community employment" outcomes for people with developmental disabilities?
+20. What could be done to help you, your family member, the people you